 Snapchat Discover ads are the most expensive offering.
 Right now, Snapchat discover ads start at $50,000.
 Snapchat Discover ads get premium placement (at the very top of the app), and are usually reserved for publishers or big brands.
 And that $50,000 number?
 That’s a daily rate.
 Snapchat recently said that Cosmo, one of its leading publishers, gets several million views per day on it’s Snapchat Discover feed.
 At the top of the image below is where Snapchat Discover ads are featured.

 As reported by blog.hootsuite.com the main metrics are:

 - Spend: The total amount spent on the campaign to date

 - Impressions: The total number of times your ad was viewed

 - Swipe Ups: Number of swipe-ups on Top Snap ads

 Snapchat in numbers

-The company has more than doubles its revenues from 2016.
+The company has more than doubled its revenues from 2016.
 However, its operating income is still quite negative (part of it is due to the accounting recognition of administrative expenses).
 The profitability of the company so far seems tied to its ability to make its users hooked.

 Summary and Conclusions